-Nebulizer design changes over the past decade have created different nebulizer categories. ^{35,36} There are four different designs of the pneumatic jet nebulizer: jet nebulizer with reservoir tube, jet nebulizer with collection bag or elastomeric reservoir ball, breath-enhanced jet nebulizer, and breath-actuated jet nebulizer.
+Nebulizer design changes over the past decade have created different nebulizer categories.^{35,36} There are four different designs of the pneumatic jet nebulizer: jet nebulizer with reservoir tube, jet nebulizer with collection bag or elastomeric reservoir ball, breath-enhanced jet nebulizer, and breath-actuated jet nebulizer.
 All four of these are depicted in Figure 4 and described below.

 A. Jet Nebulizer with a Reservoir Tube: This is the least expensive and most widely used nebulizer.
 It provides continuous aerosol during inhalation, exhalation, and breath-hold, causing the release of aerosol to ambient air during exhalation and anytime when the patient is not breathing (Figure 4-A).36-37 Consequently, only 8-15% of the emitted aerosol is inhaled.
-In order to decrease drug loss and increase inhaled mass, a t-piece and large bore tubing are attached to the expiratory side of the nebulizer.
+In order to decrease drug loss and increase inhaled mass, a T-piece and large bore tubing are attached to the expiratory side of the nebulizer.
 These types of nebulizers have been considered to be inefficient due to their providing a low percentage of the dose to the patient.38 Figure 5 illustrates the functioning of a jet nebulizer.
-Examples of a jet nebulizer with a reservoir tube model include the Sidestream NebulizersTM (Philips, Murrysville, PA) and the Micro Mist® (Teleflex Medical, Research Triangle Park, NC).
+Examples of a jet nebulizers[TM] (Philips, Murrysville, PA) and the Micro Mist[°] (Teleflex Medical, Research Triangle Park, NC).